X-Men (1992 video game): Release

 Depending on the machine, the maximum number of simultaneous players varies from two to six.
 The six-player version is particularly unusual because it has two contiguous screens (one screen in the usual place for an arcade game, the other in the cabinet below, reflected by a mirror one side of the screen) which created the effect of a single, "double-wide" screen set up, similar to Tecmo Bowl.

-X-Men was ported to PlayStation Network and Xbox Live Arcade by Backbone Entertainment with the original US and Japanese ROMs and was released on December 14 and 15, 2010 respectively, published by Konami.
-The Xbox 360 and PS3 port features drop-in local or online multiplayer for up to six players (only four local players possible on the XBLA version), as well as custom matchmaking and adjustable difficulty.
+X-Men was re-released digitally to the PlayStation 3 and Xbox 360 by Backbone Entertainment with the original US and Japanese ROMs and was released on December 14 and 15, 2010 respectively by Konami.
+These versions feature drop-in local or online multiplayer for up to six players (only four local players possible on the XBLA version), as well as custom matchmaking and adjustable difficulty.
 Players can also choose between the US and Japanese versions of the game, the latter of which features power-ups and health packs.
 All of the voices were re-recorded by Bang Zoom!
 Entertainment due to licensing reasons, but the script retained the infamous lines from the original game, including "I am Magneto, master of magnet!" and "Welcome to die!".
 In the re-recorded script, only two voice actors were used for male and female characters (Kyle Hebert and Mela Lee, respectively).

 The game was delisted from both digital stores at the end of 2013.

 Konami also released the game in the iTunes App Store to be played on iOS devices in 2011, as well as in the Android Market.
 The game remained largely identical to the original, with the addition of on-screen controls for smartphones.
-Three years later, the app was no longer available in the US iTunes App Store.
+Three years later, the app was no longer available in the US iTunes App Store or the Android Market.

-In 2021, Arcade1Up released a special Marvel themed cabinet that includes X-Men, Captain America and the Avengers and Avengers in Galactic Storm.
+In 2021, Arcade1Up released a special Marvel themed cabinet that includes X-Men, Captain America and The Avengers, and Avengers in Galactic Storm.